ppy/osu-wiki/news/2020-19-11-mappers-report-september-october.md

 And that concludes this issue of the Mappers' Report!
 Quite a lot to read again, but we are happy should you have survived until here.

 As you know, our news post is completely community driven by volunteers from writing until the final checks before the release.
 Therefore we always welcome another pair of hands for help.
-Should you be interested in helping us out to get the future issues released more in time, stop by at the #mappers-report channel on the [osu!
+Should you be interested in helping us out to get the future issues released more on time, stop by at the `#mappers-report` channel on the [osu!
 Community Discord](https://discord.gg/0Vxo9AsejDkGlk3H)

 Hope to see you there soon and until next time!